Are there any recommended exercises for hyperextended thumb?

 That being said, if you start to notice your thumb is in pain while playing the piano, it may be worth seeing a certified hand therapist as they can determine if your joint mobility could be contributing to your pain.
 They also may be able to provide you with a custom splint to help reduce pain if that ever becomes an issue.

 If you are interested in some exercises, activities that promote general strengthening about the thumb are a great way to promote stability.
-It many ways playing the piano is a great strengthening exercise.
-You may also find general dexterity and grip strength exercises similar to the ones in this document to be beneficial.
-For more information, reference the below blogs written by our Musician Rehabilitation Specialist, Hope Hampton.
+It many ways playing the piano is a great strengthening exercise in and of itself!

 Other Q&A You May Be Interested In